airtest-dev/airtest/README.md

 end
 ```

-Make sure your environment variables are set (in `.env`, your shell, or your CI/CD).

 ---

-## 📝 Creating Notion Tickets with Gherkin Format
+## 📝 Creating Tickets with Gherkin Format

-To ensure that your Notion tickets are compatible with the air_test automation, follow these guidelines when creating your tickets:
+To ensure that your tickets are compatible with the air_test automation, follow these guidelines when creating your tickets:

-### 1. Create a New Page in Notion
+### 1. Create a New Page/Ticket

-- Start by creating a new page in your Notion workspace for each ticket.
+- Start by creating a new page in your Notion workspace, Jira issue, or Monday.com item for each ticket.

 ### 2. Use the Gherkin Syntax